checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 ### Allowlist Checkly Traffic

-In some cases, firewalls, load balancers, or security solutions might inadvertently block Checkly's monitoring traffic, which could interfer with running checks successfully.
+In some cases, firewalls, load balancers, or security solutions might inadvertently block Checkly's monitoring traffic, which could interfere with running checks successfully.
 This can happen if your system detects Checkly’s requests as suspicious or treats them as unwanted traffic.

 To prevent this, we recommend reviewing your security settings to ensure that Checkly’s IP ranges are included in your allowlist.